-Our BBC and Jazz Booklet describes our philosophy of care, providers, staffing, financial policy, prenatal care and an overview of client rights and responsibilities.
+Our BBC Booklet describes our philosophy of care, providers, staffing, financial policy, prenatal care and an overview of client rights and responsibilities.

-To make your first prenatal appointment at BBC or Jazz you must sign up for Orientation, your medical records must be received if you had prior care, and verification of benefits must be completed.
+To make your first prenatal appointment at BBC you must sign up for Orientation, your medical records must be received if you had prior care, and verification of benefits must be completed.

 Please complete this form to submit to all providers of your care during this pregnancy to obtain your medical records.

 New Prenatal Client Paperwork